 Infrastructure migration

-This data migration type involves migrating the whole infrastructure that consists of solutions, data systems, applications, etc. The most popular example of infrastructure migration is migrating from on-premises to the cloud.
-Because of the low maintenance costs and effort, more and more companies move their business ecosystem to the cloud.
+This data transition type involves migrating the whole infrastructure that consists of solutions, data systems, applications, etc. The most popular example of infrastructure transition is migrating from legacy from on-premises to the cloud.
+Because of the low maintenance costs and effort, more and more companies are moving their business ecosystem to the cloud.
 By leveraging effective cloud migration strategies, they cut expenses, prevent data damage, and ensure data integrity as well as real-time access for all stakeholders.

 Storage migration